caniko/BiKiPy/documentation/source/index.rst

 Motivation
 ----------
-Behavioral research doesn't have any centralised repository for standardization, which ultimately slows down the scientific progression of research and industry applications. *BiKiPy* is the solution.
+Behavioral research doesn't have any centralized repository for standardization, which ultimately slows down progress. *BiKiPy* is the solution.

 Goals
 -----